 Pros of digital image projection

 – No need to buy gobos.
-So you can either use a service like Projectorgram, or you can design them yourself.
-Either way you will save over $1000 a year–even if you only do 10 gobos a year.
+You can either use a service like Projectorgram, or you can design them yourself.
+Either way, you will save over $1000 a year–even if you only do 10 gobos a year.

 – If you currently use metal gobos, you will benefit from the improved look of a digital image since it doesn’t have any breaks in the design.